L'Officiel

-L'Officiel (/fr/; stylised in all caps), full name L'Officiel de la couture et de la mode de Paris ("The Official [publication] of Paris Couture and Fashion"), is a French bimonthly fashion magazine.
-It has been published in Paris since 1921 and targets upper-income, educated women aged 25 to 49.
-A men's edition L'Officiel Hommes is also in publication, as are many foreign editions of the magazine.
-In 2022, it was acquired by Hong Kong–based AMTD.
+L'Officiel (/fr/; stylised in all caps), full name L'Officiel de la couture et de la mode de Paris ("The Official [publication] of Paris Couture and Fashion"), is a French bimonthly fashion magazine that covers haute couture, ready-to-wear fashion, beauty, culture, design, and jewellery.
+Under the control of the Jalou family from the 1950s until the 2022 acquisition of Éditions Jalou by Hong Kong–based AMTD, the magazine is now operated through a French subsidiary, The Generation Essentials Group.
+Since 2010, Vanessa Bellugeon has served as editor-in-chief (fashion), Marie-José Jalou previously served as editor-in-chief from the 1980s until 2002, remaining on as editorial director of the title until 2022.

+Based in the 8th arrondissement of Paris, L'Officiel began publication in 1921 as the official publication of the Chambre Syndicale de la Couture Parisienne.

+L'Officiel USA, launched in 1976, as the first international edition.
+As of 2026, there are 21 international editions, including a region-specific edition for the French Alps and Riviera.
+Eleven of these editions are published by or in co-operation with L'Officiel (L'Officiel Canada, 时装 L'Officiel China, L'Officiel Davos, L'Officiel Hong Kong, L'Officiel Italia, L'Officiel Japan, L'Officiel Malaysia, L'Officiel Philippines, L'Officiel Singapore, 时装 L'Officiel Singapore, L'Officiel USA).
+The other ten editions are published under licence.
+A men's edition of the magazine, L'Officiel Hommes, began publication in 1977.
+L'Officiel Art was in print from 2012 to 2020, and has since transitioned to a digital-only format.

 Background

 L'Officiel is a French fashion magazine founded in 1921 by Amédée-Martin Brunhes as L'Officiel de la Couture et de la Mode (till late 1921, then as L'Officiel de la Couture, de la Mode et de la Confection till 1923, as L'Officiel de la Couture, de la Mode de Paris till 1935, as L'Officiel de la Couture et de la Mode de Paris till 2020, as L'Officiel since 2020/2021; with the secondary title Official Fashions from 1924 to 1926), it is the oldest fashion magazine of French origin in publication.

-The magazine is a bimonthly publication, published six times per year for February/March, April/May, June/July, September, November, and December/January.
+The magazine is a bimonthly publication, published seven times per year for February/March, April/May, June/July, September, November, December/January, alongside a special issue for summer.

 Founded as the official publication of the Chambre Syndicale de la Couture Parisienne, the magazine's slogan is 'The Official Voice of Fashion' (in French 'la voix officielle de la mode').
 L'Officiel was owned by the Brunhes family from 1921 to the mid-1950s when it then came under the control of the Jalou family, the Jalou family sold the magazine and their publishing house Éditions Jalou in 2022 to AMTD.
-As of 2025, L'Officiel is under the control of The Generation Essentials Group.
+Since 2025, L'Officiel is under the control of AMTD subsidiary The Generation Essentials Group.
 The magazine is considered an international rival of Vogue and Harper's Bazaar and has been called the doyenne of French fashion magazines.